Even after a decade of marriage (and then some) my wife still can’t keep her hands off me.

 “For many people, there is a wonderful satisfaction that comes from popping a pimple — it’s almost euphoric,” says Traube.
 You not only relieve the physical pressure of the blockage, there’s a pleasant mental effect as well from the release of dopamine, your brain’s happy chemical.

 While that feeling of physical release is most immediate when popping your own pimples, you can get a similar emotional response from lancing another person’s zits too, Traube says.
-That vicarious thrill also helps to explain the bizarre popularity of online pimple-popping videos, like those of California dermatologist Sandra Lee, aka Dr. Pimple Popper, whose massive YouTube following is now nearly three-million strong.
+That vicarious thrill also helps to explain the bizarre popularity of online pimple-popping videos, like those of California dermatologist Sandra Lee, aka Dr. Pimple Popper, whose massive YouTube following is now nearly 3 million strong.

 It’s not always just about feeling good, however.
 Psychologically, there are many possible motivations that can compel a person to start surface-mining the skin of the person next to her, Traube says.